dvreeze/sudoku/hibernate-strategy.md

 Maybe this is not a big deal in a small code base, but in a large code base this makes a big difference in maintainability and low bug counts.

+Let's put this another way.
+Suppose we are maintaining a large and complex code base, in which there are deep call chains of transactional services calling transactional services (typically all working in the context of the same transaction, if the transaction propagation is "REQUIRED").
+So the transactional Hibernate `Session`/`EntityManager` is kept open across many service method calls in the call stack.

+Now suppose that deep in such a call stack data is *read from a (non-trivial) JPA entity*.
+What don't we know about that JPA entity at that point in the code, if we don't look at the calling context?
+For example:
+* are we inside a transactional Hibernate `Session`/`EntityManager`, so is there an open *persistence context*?
+* if so, what is the "lifecycle status" of the entity? is it *managed*, *transient*, *detached* or *removed*?
+* if the (managed) entity has been retrieved at the beginning of the `Session`, what updates have since been made to the entity?
+* are specific fields of non-primitive types `null` or are they filled?
+* to what extent have *associations* been loaded (and do we currently have a persistence context, or do we potentially invite a `LazyInitialisationException`)?
+* related, which (association) fields are *proxy objects*?

+These are questions we can only answer when looking at the context of the code (higher up in the call chain).
+That is, we *cannot locally reason about the JPA entities*, so we make it easier to introduce bugs.
+Also, the Java compiler cannot help us here, which is a pity because Java's compile-time type-safety is a core strength of Java, making up for Java's verbosity.

+Next suppose that deep in that call stack data is *updated in the JPA entity* (possibly via "chains" of associations as the left-hand side of the assignment).
+Due to Hibernate's *dirty checking*, it is quite possible that higher up in the call chain, just before the `Session` is closed and the transaction is committed, the updates to the managed JPA entity/entities are flushed to the database.
+In other words, we *cannot locally reason about database updates*.

+Contrast this with the use of *immutable Java records* as "data carriers", and explicit (JPA) database query and update calls.
+All the above issues disappear.
+There is *no hidden state*.
+There are *no hidden database updates*.
+As a bonus, we get thread-safety as well, which is needed in case the Java records are used in multiple threads.
+Updates become "functional updates", with Java records that are copies of the original except for some "changes".
+Admittedly, typically more code would be needed than when working exclusively with JPA entities as data carriers, but the code is simple and clear, and *locally reasoning about code* is restored.

 Yet where do we convert JPA entities to immutable Java records?
 One possibility is to do that within the open `EntityManager`.
 We could turn "result sets" directly into Java records, or we could convert JPA entities into Java records while still in an open `EntityManager`.
 The latter comes with some overhead